CrunchyData/postgres-operator/docs/content/installation/other/operator-hub.md

 ## After You Install

-Once the PostgreSQL Operator is installed in your Kubernetes cluster, you will need to do a few things to use the [PostgreSQL Operator Client]({{< relref "/pgo-client/_index.md" >}}).
+Once PGO is installed in your Kubernetes cluster, you will need to do a few things to use the [PostgreSQL Operator Client]({{< relref "/pgo-client/_index.md" >}}).

 Install the first set of client credentials and download the `pgo` binary and client certificates.